highercomve/nomadfs/learning/dht/kbucket.md

 }
 ```

-## 4. Reliability and Eviction
+## 4. Reliability: Churn and the Replacement Cache

-Kademlia prefers **older nodes**.
-Studies of P2P networks show that the longer a node has been online, the more likely it is to stay online.

-When a bucket is full and a new node is seen:
-1. We **Ping** the oldest node in the bucket.
+Nodes in a P2P network are constantly joining and leaving ("churn").
+If we just discarded new nodes when a bucket is full, we might miss out on a stable peer just because our bucket is full of stale ones.

+To handle this, NomadFS implements a **Replacement Cache** for each bucket.

+### The Algorithm
+1.  **Bucket Full?** If we find a new node and the main bucket ($K=20$) is full, we don't discard it yet.
-2. If the oldest node responds, it is moved to the "tail" (most recently seen), and the new node is discarded.
+2.  **Cache It:** We check the **Replacement Cache**.
+If it has space, we add the new node there.
-3. If the oldest node fails to respond, it is evicted, and the new node is added.
+3.  **Eviction & Promotion:** When a node in the main bucket fails (e.g., fails to respond to a query or disconnects), we remove it.
+4.  **Instant Refill:** Immediately after removal, we look at the Replacement Cache.
+If it has peers, we **promote** the most recently seen one into the main bucket.

-This strategy makes the DHT incredibly resilient to "churn" (nodes constantly joining and leaving).
+This ensures that our routing table remains "saturated" with live peers, even if many nodes suddenly go offline.
+This strategy makes the DHT incredibly resilient to network instability.

 ## 5. Inspecting the Table